sez11a/liferay-docs-commerce/user/articles/100-storefront/02-category-detail-page.markdown

 You can put whatever content and applications you want on this page, but unlike the generic page it does *not* need a category content widget.
-When a user clicks on a category, the commerce category navigation widget first checks to see if a unique page has been designated for the selected category.
+When a user clicks on a category, the commerce categories navigation widget first checks to see if a unique page has been designated for the selected category.
 If no page has been designated, it then checks for a category content widget.